 ARETÉ LEARNING TRUST

-In December 2017, we joined the Areté Learning Trust and work closely with our trust colleagues at Stokesley School and Sixth Form College and Northallerton School and Sixth Form College.
+In December 2017, we joined the Areté Learning Trust and work closely with our trust colleagues at Stokesley School and Sixth Form College, Mill Hill Primary School, and Northallerton School and Sixth Form College.
 Our name, Areté, was chosen because of the values represented by the Greek word ἀρετή which encapsulates striving for excellence, fulfilling our purpose and becoming the best we can be: it is associated in mythology with bravery, with generosity of spirit and with moral courage, as well as with achievement - aspirations we hold dear for all students in our Areté Learning Trust schools.

 We were delighted to welcome Richmond School and Sixth Form College into Areté Learning Trust in December 2017.
 Since then, it has been inspiring to develop our collaborative work across the trust schools and realise the benefits of partnership working.

 The values evident in the work of the school resonate so closely with the trust values encapsulated in the trust name - Areté, which, in its basic sense, means excellence of any kind.
 In Greek mythology, it embraces wider ideals, including moral values, the idea of excellence being intrinsically linked to the concept of perfecting oneself.
 In the ancient world, this notion of excellence encompassed the aspiration to fulfil purpose – becoming the best one can be – it is associated in mythology with bravery, with generosity of spirit and with achievement.